imustafin/brie_doom/site/index.md

 last_modified_at: 2021-11-07
 ---
 Brie Doom is a source port of the original Doom source code from C to Eiffel.
-The aim of this port is to produce idiomatic object-oriented Eiffel code with contracts while maintaining the original experience of playing vanilla Doom.
+The aim is to produce idiomatic object-oriented Eiffel code with contracts while maintaining the original experience of playing vanilla Doom.

 This project is an example of applying